TLassila/VaLas1.0/README.md

 Code and adjustments are from my vehicle, and should work smoothly even in paved surfaces.
 Shifting from 3-4 is meant for undrilled gearbox valve plate.
 After drilling valve plate, use base adjustmentr of 3-4 shift.

-Transmission has 6 solenoids conrolled by arduino:
+Transmission has 6 solenoids controlled by arduino:

 Shift pc: pressure apllied during shifts      :adjustment range 0-255 0=low pressure, pwm Mod pc  : pressure apllied when in gear       :adjustment range 0-255 0=low pressure, pwm